 What Is Sea Moss (and What Does It Taste Like)?

-Sea moss is a type of seaweed or algae most commonly found on the rocky coasts of the Atlantic, between North America and Europe.
-It grows in a rainbow of colors, including green, yellow, purple, red, brown, and black.
+Sea moss is a type of seaweed, or algae, primarily found on the rocky coastlines of the Atlantic Ocean, from North America to Europe.
+It’s notable for its variety of colors, ranging from green and yellow to purple, red, brown, and even black.

-Meanwhile, nutrition scientists have continued to investigate other benefits of the seaweed superfood.
-While the Food and Drug Administration hasn’t yet approved it as a supplement, this early research seems promising.
+While the Food and Drug Administration has yet to approve sea moss as a supplement, the early research seems promising.

 For example, in some preliminary studies, researchers have demonstrated that the properties found in sea moss could help treat and prevent Parkinson’s Disease by slowing its symptoms.